roman-milk/roman-milk.github.io/whos-the-boss.md

  Adrienne looked a bit flushed, which I assumed was from sexual excitement or frustration, or both.
 She seemed to know that it was obvious and quickly explained.
 "I was just reading Nikki's picture entry.
 Wow, girl, I don't know where you are finding all these hot photos, but you need to send me the link.
 And you're an incredible writer.
 Your story addition this morning was amazing.
 I was sitting here reading and trying not to squeeze my thighs together.
 My heart is pounding, and I feel like I'm about to explode."

  "Thanks," Nikki replied plainly.
 There was an erotic charge swirling around Adrienne that was palpable, but Nikki was quite a bit harder to read.
 Her photo essays and story additions had been scorching hot and very explicit, yet standing there I saw no visible sign of the impact my assignments had made on her.
 She certainly looked beautiful, despite the plainness of her outfit, a simple cotton button-front white blouse and black knee-length skirt.
 Her stunning dark eyes and long brunette locks had always captivated me, and knowing that she had on a sexy white corset underneath was just fuel for the fire.
-Report_Story #2